sjwines/hourofai/forest/forest5.md

 In the next part, you can save your certificate and then move on to the final level, challenges!

----

-When you're finished, click **Done** to head to the next level and find out how to add your AI advisor!

 ```blockconfig.global
 custom.placeDataRandomly()
 custom.enableDataCollection(3)